 International lead poisoning prevention week of action

-Lead poisoning is entirely preventable, yet lead exposure is estimated to account for 0.6% of the global burden of disease, with the highest burden in developing regions.
-Childhood lead exposure is estimated to contribute to about 600,000 new cases of children with intellectual disabilities every year.
+Lead exposure accounts for 143 000 deaths per year with the highest burden in developing regions.
+Childhood lead exposure is estimated to contribute to 600,000 new cases of children with intellectual disabilities every year.
+Overall, 99% of children affected by high exposure to lead live in low and middle income countries.